UfiairENE/UfiairENE/README.md

 I'm Covenant Ufia, a Software Developer.

-A Golang developer and a user experience and customer experience expert who loves Blockchain
+A user experience and customer experience expert who loves Blockchain

 Through self-study and enrolling in a coding Bootcamp at ALX and Udemy,